Department of Chemistry

 Figure 10: Three lowest adiabatic potential energy surfaces of Na3+ molecule.
 Only T-shaped configurations are shown in this picture.
 The avoided crossing seem between the two lowest states in the channel region and the conical intersection between the two upper states in equilateral configuration can be seen.

-Professor Babikov is a recipient of the 2018 University Sabbatical Fellowship
+2018 University Sabbatical Fellowship